Gee19/vim-gbone/README.md

 ## TODO
 - BUG: fix visual mode mapping sending full lines
 - ENHANCEMENT: capture input for direction if last pane doesn't exist
+- BUG: sends trailing `::` if no function/class is nearby in file with `smart` strategy, should only send file path

 ## Credit